hammaadworks/MohammedHMateen/dreams_and_plans.md

 		* Juz 30: March (Ramadhan)
 		* Juz 29: March - April
 	* **Goal:** Hifz Juz 15, 16, 27, 29, 30 by start of May Alhamdulillah.
-	* **Key Activities & Timelines:** (To be planned, daily dedicated time)
+	* **Key Activities & Timelines:** (To be planned, daily dedicated time).

-* **Hafiz App - Connecting & Empowering Huffaz!**
-	* **Description:** Develop a comprehensive app to connect Huffaz (those who have memorized the Quran) and Talaba (students), offering tools for Hifz tracking, daily revision reminders, convenient auto-replay, and other features to aid in becoming a proficient Hafiz (e.g., inspired by QURAN HIVE).
-	* **Ultimate Purpose:** To facilitate and strengthen the memorization and preservation of the Quran within the Ummah.
+#### 6. **SWE Skills - Uncompromising Competency!**

+* **Description:** Maintain and enhance expertise as a software developer and architect, proficient in Data Structures & Algorithms (DSA), low-level, and high-level designs.
+* **Goal:** Be capable of excelling in any technical interview and remaining highly competent in the market, ensuring professional mastery despite entrepreneurial pursuits.
+* **High-Demand Competencies (Suggested):** Cloud computing (AWS/Azure/GCP), DevOps practices, Machine Learning fundamentals, Cybersecurity basics, advanced system design patterns, effective communication and leadership in technical teams.
+* **Key Activities & Timelines:** (To be planned, continuous learning)

+#### 6. **Personal Brand Building - Your Voice, Your Impact!**

+* **Description:** Establish and grow a strong personal brand as a Muslim tech entrepreneur, aligning with Islamic values and professional excellence.
-	* **Key Activities & Timelines:** (To be planned)
+* **Key Activities & Timelines:** (To be planned, but immediate action required).

-* **Diversified Ventures for Ummah Benefit:**
+#### 1. **Diversified Ventures for Ummah Benefit:**

 * **Build Rental Income Streams:** Establish various rental income streams to ensure financial stability and fund further initiatives.
 * **Muslim Wedding Palace:** Create a beautiful and halaal venue for Muslim weddings, fostering community and celebrating unions.
 * **Build Help Home (NGO Knowabouts):** Establish a "Help Home" as an NGO, serving as a hub for knowledge and resources for those in need.
 * **Share Care: Crowdfunded Medical Support Platform:** Develop a platform for crowdfunding medical support, ensuring access to healthcare for all.
 * **Share Education: Crowdfunded Educational Platform:** Create a crowdfunding platform dedicated to empowering education, schools, and digital skill development.
 * **Turf Ground - Community & Recreation!**
 	* **Description:** Open a turf ground for sports and community events.
 	* **Key Activities & Timelines:** (To be planned)
 * **Co-working Space - Fostering Innovation!**
 	* **Description:** Establish a co-working space to support entrepreneurs and freelancers.
 	* **Key Activities & Timelines:** (To be planned)
 * **Halaal Stock Market Screener Firm:**
 	* **Description:** Establish a strong, verified firm to screen stocks for Halaal compliance, specifically enabling Indian Muslims to freely and confidently invest.
 This addresses current challenges of verification, discrepancy, and inaccessibility due to paywalls, making halaal investing transparent and accessible to the Muslim community.
 	* **Key Activities & Timelines:** (To be planned)

----

-### Category 2: Legacy
+### Legacy

 #### 1. **Establish Halaal Income Pipeline:**

-* **Objective:** To build a robust and sustainable flow of Halaal income through our business ventures, securing complete financial independence for myself, my beloved parents (Pyare MummyPappa), and my family (InamMaryam).
+* **Objective:** To build a robust and sustainable flow of Halaal income through our business ventures, securing complete financial independence for me, my Pyare parents MummyPappa, and my family (InamMaryam).
+* **Methodology:** This will be achieved by diligently and successfully implementing all the projects outlined in the [Foundations](#foundations).
+* **Ultimate Purpose:** To establish these income streams and achieve financial independence as a means to please ALLAH SWT, supporting ourselves, our families, and the wider Ummah, engaging in `khair` (goodness) and charitable works, following Rasoolullah SAW.

 #### 2. **Achieve Complete Debt Freedom:**